Desesperados: Commercial performance

 "Desesperados" became a global hit, peaking at numbers 13 and 10 on the Billboard Global 200 and Billboard Global Excl.
 US charts, respectively.
 The song debuted at number 27 on the US Billboard Hot Latin Songs chart on December 25, 2021, becoming Alejandro's 26th entry.
 On April 2, 2022, the track reached its peak of number five, giving Alejandro his sixth top-10 hit on the chart.
 It also peaked at number one on both the Latin Airplay and Latin Rhythm Airplay charts on July 2, 2022.
 Thus it became Alejandro's ninth crowning hit on both, as well as Corleone's first ever number one hit as a lead artist on a Billboard radio chart.
 "Desesperados" debuted at number 99 on the US Billboard Hot 100 on the chart issue dated June 16, 2022, becoming Alejandro's third entry on the chart and Corleone's first.
 The following week, it climbed to number 98, and subsequently peaked at number 91 in its third week on the Hot 100.
 The song was certified quadruple platinum (Latin) by the Recording Industry Association of America (RIAA), for track-equivalent sales of over 240,000 units in the United States.

 Besides the United States, "Desesperados" hit the charts in several European countries, including Portugal and Switzerland, and was certified gold by the Federazione Industria Musicale Italiana (FIMI), for track-equivalent sales of over 50,000 units in Italy.
 In Spain's official weekly chart, the song debuted at number seven on December 19, 2021.
 It subsequently peaked at number one on the chart for three consecutive weeks, becoming Alejandro's third number one hit in the country and Corleone's first.
-The track was later certified quintuple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 300,000 units in the country.
+The track was later certified sextuple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 360,000 units in the country.
 In Latin America, "Desesperados" experienced a huge commercial success.
 It peaked at number one in Bolivia, Colombia, Dominican Republic, Ecuador, Honduras, Nicaragua, Peru, and Uruguay, and reached the top 10 in Argentina, Chile, Costa Rica, El Salvador, Guatemala, Latin America, Mexico, Panama, and Paraguay.
-In Mexico, the song was certified quadruple platinum + gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 630,000 units.
+In Mexico, the song was certified diamond by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 700,000 units.
 It was also certified gold by Pro-Música Brasil for track-equivalent sales of over 20,000 units in Brazil.

 Promotion

 Music video

 An accompanying music video was released simultaneously with the song.
 The visual was directed by the directing team Manson.
 It depicts Alejandro and Corleone singing in nightclubs and "polychrome flower fields".
 It also contains several provocative and erotic scenes, featuring women, black-and-white empty bedrooms, and luxurious cars.
 Cynthia Valdez from ¡Hola! described the video as "colorful".
-It has been nominated for Best Urban Music Video at the 2022 Latino Show Awards.
+It was nominated for Best Urban Music Video at the 2022 Latino Show Awards.